PierreMsy/DRL_cooperation/README.md

 - Trained model weights can be found in the `./output/model` directory.
 - The global and by agent training socre are recoreded in the `./output/score` directory.
 - The configurations used for training are also stored at `./output/configuration`.
+- The environment folder at `./environment`.

+3. Add the downloaded environment to the newly created folder `./environment`.

 ## Instructions